tony-o/raku-fez/README.md

 ```

 If you're rolling your own tarballs then you can specify the file to checkout with `--file=`, please keep in mind that checkbuild requires access to a tar that can work with compression for _some_ of these checks.

+### plugin

+`fez plugin` lists the current plugins in your config file(s).

+`fez plugin <key> 'remove'|'append'|'prepend' <value>` does the requested action to <key> in your user config.

+#### extensions

+fez can now load extensions to `MAIN`.  this happens as a catchall at the bottom of fez and uses the first available extensions that it can and exits afterwards. eg if two extensions provide a command `fez test` then the first one that successfully completes (doesn't die or exit) will be run and then fez will exit.

 ## license